 Grunting, the sergeant rubbed at his chin.
 He eyed the ruin as if expecting it to burst forth with demons at any second.
 “Alliance with Dvärghem be damned,” he growled.
 “Take a few of the sharper eyes and keep watch.
 I’m pulling the rest back to the rendezvous point.
 Meet us there when the other elf’s done.”

 The scout saluted and, towing an elven man in her wake, rushed towards the ruins.
 The woman’s hand came up.
 Her fingers flashed in a signal of some sort, but the other scouts were all nearby and Jasilla had her back to them, still examining the carvings.

 At Dylan’s side, another scout’s eyes widened.
 “Sir?”
-The man nodded at the trio just as Jasilla turned to face the two scouts joining her.
-He pulled forth his bow and nocked an arrow.
+The man nodded at the trio just as Jasilla turned to face the two scouts joining her as he pulled forth his bow and nocked an arrow.
 “We need to leave, now.”

 The sergeant gave the man a curt nod.
 “Scatter, men!” he roared.
-“Spell—” An arrow found the man’s throat.
+“Spell—” Before he could spit out the order, an arrow sliced through the warden’s throat.
 The sergeant fell, gurgling and clutching at his neck.
-Blood gushed out the wound, staining the grass and soil.
+Blood gushed out the wound, staining the grass and soil as the man gasped.

 Fire exploded across the clearing.

 Heat engulfed them.
 Dylan threw up a hand, trying to form a shield.
 His collar sparked and held.
 Around him, screams.
 He tried to determine their sources, to see if there was anyone who could give him the order that would release the collar’s hold on him.
 Who had been next in command?
 There had to be someone.

 More cries came.
 None sounded like the one he needed to use his magic.
 He tried anyway.
 I’m allowed.
 Surely, he could grant himself sanction if there was no one else.
 He could protect them, himself.
 Everyone.
 He staggered back as another blast hit, blindly feeling for the collar.